lerina/lerina.github.io/html/lrn/text/the_process/SIMPLE.md

 It expressed better than I could what most programmers I know, including myself actually apply in some form or another.

-This text is a re-interpretation of those ideas consolidated under three guiding principles.
+This text is a re-interpretation of those ideas consolidated under three guiding principles and three precepts.

+__Principles__

 1. KISS (keep it small and  straightforward).
 Think Big _ in small steps.
 2. TDD stands for **Thinking** Driven development
 3. BDD stands for **Build** Driven development

+__Precepts__

 * Break it down
 * Validate